francois2metz/recallme/README.md

 `minutes(number)`: define the number of minutes.

 `hours(number)`: define the number of hours.

+`delay(function)`: should return the number of second before next restart.
+The function take the current number of fail.
+Default delay is 0.

 `onError(function)`: if more than `max` number of restarts occur in the last `number` of seconds/minutes/hours, then the function in parameter will be called.